WILLE-DAC/wip/V Imperium by-laws.md

 Is the co-founding group of V Imperium along with a co-founding ethical committee (angels).
 It's a special organ responsible for the guidance of the DAC towards success of its  main mission.

-I.  Can participate in DAOs governance by publishing proposals.
+Can participate in DAOs governance by publishing proposals.
 If overall voter turnout whithin V Imperium is consistently low, then proposals put forward by KREDIT get approved by negative adaptive quorum biasing.
 Otherwise proposals and votes from KREDIT are decided with simple consensus.

-II.
-Participates in quadratic funding rounds together with angels.

 <p align="center">
 <b>( article 4-b )</b><br>